Navigating the Deep: End-to-End Extraction on Deep Neural Networks

-To extend the notations, the architecture $[d_0, \dots, d_{r+1}]$ can also be written as $d_0-\dots-d_{r+1}$.
-For consecutive layers with the same dimension, an exponential notation can be used for compactness, e.g., $20-10^{(3)}-1$ represents the architecture $20-10-10-10-1$.\\ As in~\cite{C:CarJagMir20,EC:CCHRSS24,Hannah}, this research only considers fully connected neural networks using the widespread ${\rm ReLU}$ activation function ~\cite{Nair2010RectifiedLU} applied component-wise.
-An example of such a network is depicted in Figure~\ref{fig:fc-nn}.
+As in~\cite{EC:CCHRSS24,C:CarJagMir20,Hannah}, this research only considers fully connected neural networks using the widespread ${\rm ReLU}$ activation function~\cite{Nair2010RectifiedLU} applied component-wise.
 The structure of a fully connected neural network resembles that of substitution-permutation networks (SPNs) such as the AES~\cite{aes}.
 The component-wise application of the activation function is analogous to the use of S-boxes in SPNs, hence the analogy with cryptanalysis introduced in \cite{C:CarJagMir20}.

 \begin{definition}[ReLU neural network] We say that a neural network $f$ defined as above is a \emph{ReLU neural network} if its non-linear activation function $\sigma$ is for $v = (v_1, v_2, \dots, v_n) \in \mathbb{R}^n$. \end{definition}